 Co-sponsored by the Floersheimer Center and the International Association for Constitutional Law, in conjunction with the US Association of Constitutional Law

-This roundtable is in honor of Norman Dorsen (1930-2017), who was a preeminent civil libertarian scholar, advocate, and organizer.
-Professor Dorsen was a member of the IACL Executive Committee from the mid 1990s until the mid 2000s, as well as the founding president of the US Association of Constitutional Law, the founder and Editorial Director of the International Journal of Constitutional Law (I.CON), and a co-author (with Baer, Mancini, Rosenfeld and Sajo) of the casebook on Comparative Constitutionalism (3d Ed.
-West Academic Publishing 2016).
+This roundtable will celebrate the life and legacy of Norman Dorsen (1930-2017), a preeminent civil libertarian scholar, advocate, and organizer.
+Dorsen was a member of the IACL Executive Committee, the founding president of the US Association of Constitutional Law, the founder and Editorial Director of the International Journal of Constitutional Law (I.CON), and a co-author (with Baer, Mancini, Rosenfeld and Sajo) of the casebook on Comparative Constitutionalism (2016).

-Professor Dorsen was the president of the American Civil Liberties Union (ACLU) (1976-1991) and the Frederick I. and Grace A. Stokes Professor of Law and Co-Director of the Arthur Garfield Hays Civil Liberties Program at the New York University School of Law, where he specialized in Constitutional Law, Civil Liberties, and Comparative Constitutional Law.
+Professor Dorsen was the president of the American Civil Liberties Union (ACLU) from 1976-1991, and the Frederick I. and Grace A. Stokes Professor of Law and Co-Director of the Arthur Garfield Hays Civil Liberties Program at New York University School of Law, where he specialized in Constitutional Law, Civil Liberties, and Comparative Constitutional Law.

 By concentrating on subjects at the core of Norman Dorsen’s legacy, the Roundtable will be comprised of three panels.
 The first of these will be a panel of judges from Supreme or Constitutional Courts from different jurisdictions that will concentrate on an agreed upon subject of particular current interest relating to civil liberties, and that will be conducted in a question and answer format with the moderator posing questions and facilitating the conversation among the participating judges.
 The remaining two panels will be comprised of scholars from diverse jurisdictions who will tackle contemporary issues and challenges in crucial areas of rights’ protection: equality and free speech.